GustavoCostaW/ngc-pagination/README.md

       })
 ```

+## API

+`change_after` property when is true, all user events isn't applied into the view when the
+current page is changed.
+A good example of your usage is if you want to update the current
+page in the UI when the request is done for example.

+Sample:

-If `change_after` property is `true` you can update the view after 2s 'simulating a request'
+If `change_after` property is `true` the view is updated after 2s 'simulating a request'

 ```Typescript